Galapagos - Formalities

 As of January 2014: Hull & Environmental Inspections

 There is an ABG inspection fee of $100 ('Introduced species inspection') and also a GNP Environmental inspection charge of $50/person.

 Overtime must be paid outside office hours, 08:00-17:00 Monday to Friday.
 The overtime fees are almost double the normal fee.
 Request that your agent complete clearing DURING office hours.

 There are also municipal fees occasionally collected in the main ports and always collected from incoming passengers at one of the two airports.

 All fees quoted here are in US$ and are subject to change by the Ecuadorian government without notice.

 This new rule is what most cruisers are concerned about.
 In January 2014, the Galapagos National Park received ministerial approval to make law its rules applying to the arrival of foreign boats in the Galapagos Marine Reserve.
 The changes give approval to conduct an interview with the captain on arrival to complete an environmental risk assessment of each boat.

-The cost of this is borne by the visitor and the fee is $50 per person onboard.
+The cost of this is borne by the visitor and the fee is $50 per person on board.
 The ministerial approval also gives the GNP the authority to demand that if a yacht fails to meet their requirements (reasonable level of risk), they must leave the Galapagos Marine Reserve.
-If assessed (and it can take up to 3 days to know if you have passed or not), you may be required to exit the marine reserve (70 miles offshore), at your own expense, carry out remedial cleaning work on your hull and re-enter.
+If assessed (and it can take up to 3 days to know if you have passed or not), you may be required to exit the marine reserve (40 miles offshore), at your own expense, carry out remedial cleaning work on your hull and re-enter.